Miah-R/Banking-and-Fiance/README.md

     int curry = 0;
     double rate = 0,  value_curry = 0; //both are doubles because user may enter a decimal amount

-    while (1>0)// when not added to the linked list, this is used to start {
       cout << "Convert to 1: Yen, 2: Peso, 3: Euro" << endl;
       cin >> curry;